AliAS-86/aws-foundational-knowledge/setup/03-aws-cli-setup.md

 aws-cli/2.0.0 Python/3.7.3 Linux/5.4.0-1029-aws botocore/2.0.0
 ```

-## Step 3A: Configure AWS CLI with IAM User:
+## Configure AWS CLI with IAM User:

+1. Log-in to your AWS account with as IAM user
-Run the following command to configure the AWS CLI with your credentials:
+2. Run the following command to configure the AWS CLI with your credentials:

 ```sh
 aws configure